SDGforskning/sdg-strings/SDG06_query_topic_WoS.md

 (
-  ("access" OR "availab*" OR "unavailab*" OR "obstacle" OR "barrier" OR "hinder*" OR "hindrance*" OR "tackling" OR "tackle" OR "scal* up" OR "upgrad" OR "adequate" OR "safe" OR "improved" OR "basic" OR "equitab*" OR "non-equit*" OR "equal")
+  ("access" OR "availab*" OR "unavailab*" OR "obstacle" OR "barrier" OR "hinder*" OR "hindrance*" OR "tackling" OR "tackle" OR "scal* up" OR "upgrad" OR "adequate" OR "safe" OR "improved" OR "basic" OR "equitab*" OR "non-equit*" OR "equal*")
     NEAR/15
   (
     "sanitation"